dinochecker

 Saurornitholestes robustus

 Robert Sullivan named Saurornitholestes robustus in 2006 based on SMP VP-1955—a badly weathered skull bone (frontal)—from Alamo Wash in the De-na-zin Member of New Mexico's Kirtland Formation that was twice as thick as the corresponding bone of Saurornitholestes langstoni, and noted additional "Saurornitholestes" material—a tooth (SMP VP-1901) and a claw (SMP VP-1741)—from the same area, which he referred to cf. Saurornitholestes robustus.
 This was glorious news, because the De-na-zin Member is some 2 million years older than other Saurornitholestes-yielding quarries in Canada and North America, suggesting direct ancestry.
-A team of scientists, including Sullivan himself, re-visited SMP VP-1955 in 2014 and realised it wasn't a dromaeosaurid so it couldn't belong to Sauornitholestes, but was instead an indeterminate troodontid, which was glorious news too: it was the first non-dental skeletal record of a troodontid from the Kirtland Formation, and a rare record of this clade from the Kirtlandian land-vertebrate age.
-In 2026, the specimen was on the move again as Rivera-Sylva et al. tentatively assigned it to Xenovenator as Xenovenator(?) robustus, but who knows how long it will stay there.
+A team of scientists, including Sullivan himself, re-visited SMP VP-1955 in 2014 and realised it wasn't a dromaeosaurid, so it couldn't belong to Saurornitholestes, but was instead an indeterminate troodontid, which was glorious news too: it was the first non-dental skeletal record of a troodontid from the Kirtland Formation, and a rare record of this clade from the Kirtlandian land-vertebrate age.
+In 2026, the specimen was on the move again, as Rivera-Sylva et al. tentatively assigned it to Xenovenator as Xenovenator(?) robustus, but who knows how long it will stay there.

 Saurornitholestes sullivani